Azotic Topaz Gemstone Information

 Disclaimer: Metaphysical and Alternative Crystal Healing Powers and Properties are not to be taken as confirmed advice.
 Traditional, Ceremonial and Mythological Gemstone Lore is collected from various resources and is not the sole opinion of SETT Co., Ltd. This information is not to replace the advice of your doctor.
 Should you have any medical conditions, please see a licensed medical practitioner.
 GemSelect does not guarantee any claims or statements of healing or astrological birthstone powers and cannot be held liable under any circumstances.

 Azotic Topaz Gemstone and Jewelry Design Ideas Back to Top

-Topaz is the official birthstone for November and many designers incorporate Azotic topaz into Topaz Birthstone jewelry.
+Topaz is the official birthstone for November and many designers incorporate Azotic topaz into topaz birthstone jewelry.
 Topaz is very affordable and readily available in a multitude of shapes, sizes, cuts and colors.

 Note: Buy colored gemstones by size and not by carat weight.
 Colored stones vary in size-to-weight ratio.
-Some stones are larger and others are smaller than diamond in weight comparison.
+Some stones are larger and others are smaller than diamond by weight in comparison.

 Azotic Topaz Gemstone and Jewelry Cleaning and Care Back to Top